osmlab/bus-route-mapathon/bus-stops.md

 # Glossary

+* seq: Route number
+* name: Local name of the stop, if any
 * ref/id #: An identification number for the bus stop
-* shelter: covered shelter from the sun and rain
 * shelter: Is there shelter from the sun and rain?
+Yes/No
 * bench: Is there a bench to sit on?
+Yes/No
-* light: Is it light at night?
-If surveyed during the day write "lamp" if there's a street lamp by the bus stop.
+* light: Is the bus stop lit at night?
+Yes/No If surveyed during the day write "lamp" if there's a street lamp by the bus stop.
+* other routes: Other routes that service this stop
+* other networks: Other transit networks that service this stop

 seq | name | ref/id # | shelter | bench | light | other routes | other networks